-He currently presents CBBC’s RTS nominated 'Marrying Mum and Dad', as well as his 3 times BAFTA nominated comedy travelogue show 'All Over the Place'.
-They are now on their 7th and 10th series respectively.
-During the course of making ‘All Over The Place’ Ed has filmed across the UK, Europe, USA, Australia and Asia.
+Presenter of CBBC’s RTS nominated 'Marrying Mum and Dad' and the 3 times BAFTA nominated comedy travelogue show 'All Over the Place', Ed has filmed across the UK, Europe, USA, Australia and Asia.

 Ed was the main continuity presenter on CBBC for 3 years with his cactus sidekick Oucho and was nominated for a BAFTA for Best Children’s Presenter.
 His other CBBC shows include 'Ed and Oucho’s Excellent Inventions' and his BBC2 live morning show 'Transmission Impossible with Ed and Oucho'.
 He also appears regularly in comedy sketches alongside Hacker the dog in 'Hacker Time', as well as frequent appearances in other CBBC programmes such as Blue Peter.

 Ed is also an experienced voice-over artist, having regularly recorded V/O for Nickelodeon and BBC continuity, Red Bee Media and the BAFTA winning spin-off series 'All Over The Workplace'.